wwwfan628/DA-AIM/README.md

 Experiments can be executed with the following command:
 ```
+python tools/run_net.py --cfg "configs/DA-AIM/KIN2AVA/SLOWFAST_32x2_R50_DA_AIM.yaml" \
+        OUTPUT_DIR "/PATH/TO/OUTPUT/DIR" \
+        AVA.FRAME_DIR "Datasets/Frames/kinetics_6_5000_all" \
+        AVA.FRAME_LIST_DIR "Datasets/Annotations/kinetics_6_5000_all/frame_lists/" \
+        AVA.ANNOTATION_DIR "Datasets/Annotations/kinetics_6_5000_all/annotations/" \
+        AUX.FRAME_DIR "Datasets/Frames/ava_6_5000_all" \
+        AUX.FRAME_LIST_DIR "Datasets/Annotations/ava_6_5000_all/frame_lists/" \
+        AUX.ANNOTATION_DIR "Datasets/Annotations/ava_6_5000_all/annotations/" \
+        TRAIN.CHECKPOINT_FILE_PATH "/PATH/TO/CKP/FILE"
 ```
+If you skip the first step, please remember to modify the paths to dataset frames and annotations as well as the path to the pretrained checkpoint here.
+Examples of shell scripts are provided under `./experiments`.

 ## Evaluation

 **1) Setting configuration yaml files**

-Similarly as in training, configuration settings need to be modified as required.
-Configuration yaml files are located under `./configs/daaim/`.To note is that `TRAIN.ENABLE` should be set as `False` in order to evoke evaluation.
-As previously said, this step can be skipped and necessary settings can be modified in experiment shell files.
+Similarly as in training, configuration settings need to be modified according to requirements.
+Configuration yaml files are located under `./configs/DA-AIM/`.To note is that `TRAIN.ENABLE` should be set as `False` in order to evoke evaluation.
+As previously mentioned, this step can be skipped and necessary settings can be modified in shell files.

-**2) Run experiments**
+**2) Perform evaluation**

-Experiments can be executed with the following command:
+To perform evaluation, please use the following command:
 ```
+python tools/run_net.py --cfg "configs/DA-AIM/AVA/SLOWFAST_32x2_R50.yaml" \
+        TRAIN.ENABLE False \
+        TRAIN.AUTO_RESUME True \
+        TENSORBOARD.ENABLE False \
+        OUTPUT_DIR "/PATH/TO/OUTPUT/DIR" \
+        AVA.FRAME_DIR "Datasets/Frames/ava_6_5000_all" \
+        AVA.FRAME_LIST_DIR "Datasets/Annotations/ava_6_5000_all/frame_lists/" \
+        AVA.ANNOTATION_DIR "Datasets/Annotations/ava_6_5000_all/annotations/"
 ```
+Also here, attention should be paid to paths to the dataset frames and annotations, if the first step is skipped.

 ## Demo and Visualization Tools